 If you are not convinced listen to Gary Fasbender – in 2009 at the age of 70 he participated in the Senior Games.

-And Diana Nyad at the age of 64 swam from Cuba to Florida – a distance of 110 miles.
+And Diana Nyad at the age of 64 swam 110 miles. all the way to Florida.

 In survival situations often the older person with experience in survival situations is most likely the better marksman or pathfinder.
 That person also needs the endurance to keep up with younger folk and carry their weight in terms of bringing home the meat from the animal they may have shot, carrying some rations/equipment or even being able to help around the campsite.